Feature weighting for data analysis via evolutionary simulation: An illustrative numerical experiment

 Approximately $33\%$ of the total weight is assigned to the feature 'balcony'.
 The reason for this behavior can be understood as 'balcony' has by far the lowest average, since only two offices have a balcony.
 Hence, as discussed in Section \ref{sec:minimalexample}, the fixed point formula from (\ref{fp}) gives the highest relevance to features with the lowest average.
 In statistically distributed data, objectives with a low average tend to have rare and large statistical outliers.
 The presented evolutionary approach distributes more weight to these objectives, since it is assumed that rare traits give an organism an advantage in the evolution.
 Indeed, in our presented example, having a balcony is exceptionally rare, making offices with one highly desirable.

 To quantify the deviation of the computed weights \(\gamma^*\) from the uniform baseline, we define the \emph{impact norm} as

-where \(\widetilde{\Phi}_j := \frac{1}{n} \sum_{i=1}^n \Phi_{ij}\) is the average of column \(j\).
 This measures the unevenness of weights, adjusted by the average strength of each feature.
 The factor $m/(m-1)$ normalizes the index so that its maximum is $1$, attained when a single feature with average $1$ receives all the weight. \smallbreak To highlight the influence of the top-performing agents, we define the \emph{qualified impact norm}